aaronbloomfield/pdr/tutorials/12-objc/index.md

 [Go up to the Tutorials table of contents page](../index.html)

 Throughout this semester, we have studied C++, which was one way to add object oriented programming capability to the C programming language.
 There are other languages that also do that: the one that we will study in this pre-lab is Objective C.  The others are described [here](http://en.wikipedia.org/wiki/C_programming_language#Related_languages).
 Objective C had mostly died out as a language that was widely used until Apple decided to use it for their iPhone (and now iPad) application development.
-Now it's all the rage.
 We want you to be familiar with it, so that you can see a different way to allow for object oriented programming using a C-like language.

 ### But, why? ###